T dwarf: Spectral type T

-The spectral type "T" was first proposed in 1999 with Gliese 229B as its only representative at the time.
-Next came the discovery of Gliese 570D, SDSS 1624+00 (first field T-dwarf) and SDSS 1346-00 (second field T-dwarf).
-These were however mid- to late T-dwarfs and the first early T-dwarfs (SDSS 0837, SDSS 1254, and SDSS 1021) were discovered in data of the Sloan Digital Sky Survey in 2000.
+These were primarily mid- to late T-dwarfs, with the first early T-dwarfs (SDSS 0837, SDSS 1254, and SDSS 1021) discovered in data of the Sloan Digital Sky Survey by Sandy Leggett et al. in 2000.
 These objects show weaker CH_{4} absorption than previously discovered T-dwarfs.

-CH_{4} appears first in the K-band in L8 dwarfs and L- and T-dwarfs are distinguished by the appearance of CH_{4} in the H-band for T-dwarfs.
+CH_{4} appears first in the K-band in L8 dwarfs, and L- and T-dwarfs are distinguished by the appearance of CH_{4} in the H-band for T-dwarfs.
 T-dwarfs show an increasing absorption of H_{2}O and CH_{4} from T0 to T8.
-Neutral Na and K features broaden in L- and T-dwarfs and the Na feature increases in depth for L/T-dwarfs with increasing spectral type.
+Neutral sodium (Na I) and potassium (K I) features in the red optical broaden in L- and T-dwarfs, while narrower features at 1-1.2 micron strengthen then weaken across this sequence.

+Iron hydride (FeH) briefly emerges in the early T dwarfs and then fades toward the mid-types.
+The behavior of these features were synthesized into a unified near-infrared classification scheme in 2006.

 One of the coldest T-dwarfs was discovered with UKIDSS, called UGPS 0722-05.
 Researchers used WISE to discover additional late T-dwarfs and the objects of the newly discovered Y-dwarfs.
 The transition between T- and Y-dwarfs is defined with the help of UGPS 0722-05 as the T9 standard and WISE 1738+2732 as the Y0 standard.
 Late T and early Y-dwarfs show deep H_{2}O and CH_{4} absorption features and the transition between T- and Y-dwarfs occurs near 500 K. Another important T-dwarf is Luhman 16B, which is the closest T-dwarf.
 It has a spectral type of T0.5, near the L/T transition.
 It shows a hint of FeH in the spectrum, which weakens in late L dwarfs, but strengthens in early to mid T-dwarfs due to cloud disruption.
 Observations of T-dwarfs in the near- and mid-infrared with JWST clearly show additional absorption features due to NH_{3}, CH_{4}, H_{2}O, CO and carbon dioxide (CO_{2}).
 Observations with Gemini showed the first detection of hydrogen sulfide (H_{2}S) and molecular hydrogen (H_{2}) in the T6 dwarf DENIS J081730.0−615520.
 The molecules hydrogen cyanide (HCN) and acetylene (C_{2}H_{2}) were found in the T-dwarf binary WISE 0458+6434 in 2025 with JWST.

+The molecules silane (SiH_{4}) and phosphine (PH_{3}) were reported in a pair of metal poor brown dwarfs in 2026.